-(PQ: C- or better in BIO1011) A continuation of BIO1011 with an emphasis on organismal biology.
+BIO1012 Principles of Biology II4 cr (PQ: C- or better in BIO1011) A continuation of BIO1011 with an emphasis on organismal biology.
 This course includes a survey of eukaryotic metazoan animals with a study of anatomical structure and function, taxonomy, reproductive biology and development.
 Three lectures per week (no laboratory).

-A concise course that provides practice in the definition and use of medical terms.
+BIO1025 Medical Terminology^{DEO}.....2 cr A concise course that provides practice in the definition and use of medical terms.
 The course includes the analysis of words based on combining forms, prefixes and suffixes.
 Intended to fulfill the admission requirement for many health profession graduate programs; also benefits pre-medicine and pre-dentistry students.
 This course does not fulfill the core curriculum Natural Science requirement within the Scientific & Quantitative Literacy section.

-This course will introduce students to small scale food systems.
+BIO2015 Sustainable Urban Agriculture2 cr This course will introduce students to small scale food systems.
 Students will encounter the interactions between social and biological systems involved in food production.
 Emphasis will be placed on small scale sustainable agriculture.

-This course seeks to help students understand more about the topic of climate change by addressing the following questions: What is global warming all about?
+BIO2016 Our Changing Climate^{AU}.....2 cr This course seeks to help students understand more about the topic of climate change by addressing the following questions: What is global warming all about?
 Is it real?
 Are we to blame?
 How does faith inform our understanding of it?
 This course will include work in ecology, environmental studies, geology, social science, political science, economics, and other disciplines to give a well-rounded view of the current research and debate on whether our climate is changing, and if so, what are the possible causes.
 This course is intended to disentangle the complex web of climate change science for informed decision making.
+BIA5021U Apologetics......2 cr (PQ: acceptance into an accelerated graduate program) A rational defense of the Christian faith, with emphasis on critical thinking, theistic arguments, the problem of evil, and other challenges to Christian belief.

-BIO2113/2113L Principles of Biology III 5......4 cr

-(PQ: C- or better in BIO1011) This course is designed to introduce the student to major concepts of the life sciences with an emphasis in botany, environmental science and ecology.
+BIO2113/2113L Principles of Biology III5.....4 cr (PQ: C- or better in BIO1011) This course is designed to introduce the student to major concepts of the life sciences with an emphasis in botany, environmental science and ecology.
 The course includes discussion of basic ecological principle such as the role of natural and sexual selection, discussion on the different theories on the origins of species from various perspectives, species interactions, population dynamics and landscape and community processes.
 Introduction of plant structure and function, human impact on biodiversity and environmental stewardship are also discussed.
 Three hours of lecture, one two-hour lab per week.
 A \$200 laboratory fee required.
 Concurrent registration required in lecture and lab.